• Skip to primary navigation

 • 1 tsp. cinnamon

-• 2 Tbsp. gluten free flour or regular AP flour if not gluten free
+• 2 Tbsp. gluten free flour blend or AP flour if not gluten free

 • 2 Tbsp. butter unsalted